Terms of Business

 2. YOUR OBLIGATIONS

 2.1 The timely completion of the Services requires your cooperation in the provision of information, documents and resources relevant to the Services.
 Estimates of time for completion of the Services are given on the assumption that we receive this cooperation.
-We may charge additional fees and expenses which result from delays in providing this cooperation.
+We may, after consultation and agreement with you, charge additional fees and expenses which result from delays in providing this cooperation.

 2.2 You agree to: